Bún Thịt Nướng (Vietnamese Grilled Pork Noodle Bowl)

 Quynh Nguyen

-This bun thit nuong recipe features grilled Vietnamese pork, served over chewy vermicelli noodles, fresh herbs, crisp veggies, and drizzled with nuoc cham.
-It’s light, flavorful, and easy to make at home—perfect for a quick and easy meal!
+This bun thit nuong recipe features lemongrass-marinated grilled pork served over rice vermicelli with fresh herbs, pickled vegetables, and nuoc cham.
+It’s a balanced, flavorful noodle bowl that’s easy to prep ahead and assemble at home.

 5 from 46 votes